 We had to fight this attack for more than 3 years….
-It really started late in 2013 with the notorious memos between Vice Chancellor Houston and his subordinate, Assistant Vice Chancellor Ratcliff (about how to get rid of the Che without waiting for the lease to expire) and then Ratcliff’s subordinate, University Centers Director Sharon Van Bruggen hitting us with default notices and stirring up concern amongst University Centers Advisory Board (UCAB), Graduate Students Association (GSA) and Associated Students (AS) officials.
-It then built to the presentation of trumped up cost estimates (by Van Bruggen) to get UCAB to balk and to vote to not only not fund deferred maintenance and needed upgrades, but to ELIMINATE the Che line item from the 2014-2015 University Centers (UCEN) budget.
+It really started late in 2013 with the notorious memos between Vice Chancellor Houston and his subordinate, Assistant Vice Chancellor Ratcliff (about how to get rid of the Che without waiting for the lease to expire) and then Ratcliff’s subordinate, University Centers Director Sharon Van Bruggen hitting us with lease default notices and stirring up concern amongst University Centers Advisory Board (UCAB), Graduate Students Association (GSA) and Associated Students (AS) officials.
+It then built to the presentation of trumped up cost estimates (by Van Bruggen) to get UCAB to balk and to vote to not only not fund deferred maintenance and needed upgrades for the Che Cafe building, but to ELIMINATE the Che line item from the 2014-2015 University Centers (UCEN) budget.
 That was followed by the puppet strings GSA vote to “decertify” the Che and to request that admin terminate the Che lease.
 Che requested the dispute resolution procedure, per the lease, the Master Space Agreement (MSA).
 Admin then ignored the MSA and jumped on the UCAB and GSA momentum (which admin had orchestrated in the first place) and without consulting AS, let alone seeking AS to sign off on it (which probably would NOT have happened because AS was more pro-Che at that moment) admin issued on June 13, 2014, the 30 day notice of termination of the lease.

-Meanwhile (and during all of the weeks leading up to and after the UCAB vote) we set about to mobilize public support: about 15,000 petition signatures, protest rallies and marches on campus (well covered by TV news, etc.) and support statements from most of the unions on campus and from the San Diego-Imperial Counties Labor Council (representing over 100 unions), from faculty members, from alumni, from students, from musicians, lots of presss releases and interviews, etc. We (alumni) announced (press release) an Alumni Boycott of Donations to UCSD and leafleted the whole 2014 Alumni Weekend events.
+Meanwhile (and during all of the weeks leading up to and after the UCAB vote) we set about to mobilize public support: about 15,000 petition signatures, protest rallies and marches on campus (well covered by TV news, daily and weekly newspapers, etc.) and support statements from most of the unions on campus and from the San Diego-Imperial Counties Labor Council (representing over 100 unions), from faculty members, from alumni, from students, from musicians, lots of press releases and interviews, etc. We (alumni) announced (press release) an Alumni Boycott of Donations to UCSD and leafleted the whole 2014 Alumni Weekend events.
 We later learned that some frequent donors called the chancellor’s office to ask ‘WTF?” and state opposition to the eviction; even the former head of the Alumni Association.
 We announced (press release) an Artists Boycott of Performance at UCSD.
 We did “cc” to the Board of Regents on all our press releases and a lot of our communication with UCSD admin, because all correspondence with the Board automatically becomes permanent public record of the state.
 We arranged a meeting between supportive faculty and the chancellor, and a meeting of the UCSD Coalition of Unions with the chancellor, to tell him they were opposed to the eviction.